 by Pastor Tim Burt

 And as one grows to adulthood, the first thing many want to do is banish the word obedience!
 New young adults don’t want to obey anyone but themselves.
-They want to explore their new found adult freedom thinking, I am an adult and I can do what I want.
-Submission to any kind of authority is more often motivated more because of a paycheck or to avoid pain and trouble than it is from a heart of love or for appropriate reasons.
+They want to explore their new found adult-freedom thinking, I am an adult and I can do what I want.
+Submission to any kind of authority is more often motivated because of a paycheck or to avoid pain and trouble than it is from a mature attitude and appropriate reasons.

 Obedience may become less important to adults but it never becomes less important to God.
 He wants children to learn obedience because it prepares them to reverence and respect Him and will help them also one day respect those in positions of authority as they become adults.
-It is what helps them become a vessel God can use, and ones who will experience greater opportunity for success.
-He wants us to learn obedience for exactly the same reasons!
+It is what helps them become a vessel God can use, and one who will experience greater opportunity for success.
+He wants everyone to learn obedience for exactly these reasons!

 Let me show you this truth through these verses.

 Exodus 19:5-6 (NIV) says, “Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.
 Although the whole earth is mine, you will be for me a kingdom of priests and a holy nation…”

 Let me expound: “obey me fully” means to know and understand God’s character and desires.
 This comes over time from reading and rereading the Bible.
 It teaches and helps us become familiar with what He wants us to gravitate toward and to restrain ourselves from.
 For example, He wants us to learn to restrain ourselves from unbridled anger and instead learn to put on the qualities of patience and love.
 It is more than that though.
 As we learn God’s Word and hide it in our hearts, He brings scriptures to our memory and speaks to our hearts through them.
 It is how He prompts us and instructs our conscience to follow Him.